GET A 15% OFF COUPON CODE FOR MY SHOP WHEN YOU SUBSCRIBE!

 4 Ways to Foster Grit in the Classroom

 Life is riddled with frustration.
-If teachers can arm students with the necessary skills and strategies to reduce the negative affects of frustration, they will be better equipped to face challenges in all areas of their lives.
-Presenting activities and lessons related to mindfulness, meditation, and refocusing will serve to assist students in these areas.
-When students learn how to recognize the thoughts and feelings associated with a desire to give up, they can implement strategies to combat them.
+If teachers can equip students with the skills and strategies to mitigate the negative effects of frustration, they will be better equipped to face challenges across all areas of their lives.
+Presenting activities and lessons on mindfulness, meditation, and refocusing will assist students in these areas.
+When students learn to recognize the thoughts and feelings associated with the desire to give up, they can implement strategies to counter them.
+Teaching students about nervous system regulation is another valuable way for students to engage their sympathetic nervous system when things feel challenging or frustrating.

 The following books are great references for teaching mindfulness: